 Those who do not respond to standard treatment may need medicine to suppress the immune system.
 They also may need physical therapy to relieve symptoms, prevent joint deformities and preserve function.

 Some things that raise the risk of getting HIV also raise the risk for HIV-related rheumatic disease.
 To lower your risk for both, use safer sex practices.
 If you have HIV, take your medicines as your health care provider has prescribed.
 Also, the Centers for Disease Control and Prevention suggest HIV routine screening in all healthcare settings for those aged 13 to 64 years.
 Certain groups should be especially targeted such as adults who are having sex, pregnant women (mainly under age 24) and men who have sex with men.

 People with HIV who can afford and tolerate cART are living longer.
 However, HIV-associated rheumatic disease can cause discomfort, muscle weakness and impaired function.
 Ways for people with HIV to stay healthy, besides taking their HIV drugs, are eating a well-balanced diet and exercising.
 If you get joint pain or muscle weakness while taking HIV drugs, review your medicines with your health care provider.
 Ask if any might be causing your symptoms and if you can switch to another drug.

-Updated June 2015.
-Written by Luis R. Espinoza, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated March 2017 by Jennifer Murphy, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.